How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 Optimize Images and Videos for Search

-Nearly all web pages featured in the AI Overview carousel panels include images, and YouTube videos can also appear.
-As more users get their answers right on the search results pages, grabbing their attention with images or videos is key.
-This visual appeal can help combat lower click-through rates, making sure people still engage with your content.
+Nearly all web pages featured in the AI Overview citation panels include images, and YouTube videos can also appear.
+As more users get their answers right on the search results pages, grabbing their attention through multimedia is key.
+Follow best practices for optimizing images and videos to enhance the relevance of your content and increase your chances of appearing in AI Overviews and other AI search results.

 Optimizing Images: